If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real good (apologies to Salt-N-Pepa).

 Earn via BA & Iberia flights

 Avios members can still earn points in the same way when flying on BA and its partner airline Iberia, as well as a few other airlines.
 So remember to collect if you were flying on those airlines anyway.

 Some Avios credit cards give you a companion ticket when you spend over a certain amount, so you get to take someone else with you under exactly the same conditions for no extra points.

-In other words, if you're going business to Sydney, they come for free (though you need to pay taxes for both as well).
+So if you're going business to Sydney, they can come for free (though you need to pay taxes for both of you).